MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous reviewer for insightful comments that helped us clarify the presentation of the results in this paper.
 MG and AL were partially supported by the Polish National Science Center (NCN) through the grant UMO-2016/23/B/ST9/02732.
 AA acknowledges support from the Swedish Research Council through the grant 2017-04217.
 MAS acknowledges financial support from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 101025436 (project GRACE-BH, PI Manuel Arca Sedda).
+AO acknowledge support from the Polish National Science Center (NCN) grant Maestro (2018/30/A/ST9/00050).
+AO is also supported by the Foundation for Polish Science (FNP) and a scholarship of the Minister of Education and Science (Poland).